Sungrebe: Description

-The female is a small, slim bird, averaging about 30 cm in length.
-Sungrebes have lobed toes, and the bare skin of their feet and legs are boldly banded in yellow and black.
-The body plumage is mostly varying shades of reddish brown, while the head and neck are strikingly patterned with a black crown and nape and white stripes along the sides of its neck, as well as a white throat and chin.
+Sungrebes, when perching or on land, show boldly banded yellow and black legs and lobed feet.
+The body plumage is mostly varying shades of reddish brown.
+The head and neck are strikingly patterned with a black crown and nape and white stripes along the sides of its neck, as well as a white throat and chin.
 The long tail (almost a third of the total length) extends well beyond the body in flight, and sits fanned out on or just below the surface of the water while the bird swims.
-Females have a rufous patch on the side of the face that brightens to a cinnamon-orange color during the breeding season.
-Also during the breeding season, her eye ring becomes brighter in color and her lower mandible goes from dark red to bright scarlet.
-Slightly shorter on average than the male, with a slightly shorter wingspan, 13.77 cm, but slightly more powerfully-built with a higher average mass, 130–140 g.